- Covered Up:

-- Covered Up: "Hallelujah" (from Various Positions), notably; "Suzanne" (from Songs of Leonard Cohen), "Bird on the Wire" (Songs from a Room) are also popular choices.
+- "Hallelujah" (from Various Positions), notably; "Suzanne" (from Songs of Leonard Cohen), "Bird on the Wire" (Songs from a Room) are also popular choices.

 - Dork Age: The middle point of his career, between New Skin for the Old Ceremony and Various Positions, is considered by some to contain his weakest work, and the period was marked by diminished public and critical esteem.
 He got better.